Nor Land, Nor Sea, Nor John Cousteau!

 It takes them months to decompress.

-If you've seen that kind of, have you ever seen that?
+It's a weird life living as a decompression diver.
+If you've seen that kind of thing, have you ever seen that?

 Did you watch the most recent, like the Woody Harrelson movie about the guys who were doing decompression diving?
+No.

-They go out on a ship that they are going to go down and fix some kind of oil well, right?
+Okay, true story.
+They go out on a ship that they are going to

-It's like the latest and greatest in technology.
+it's like the latest and greatest in technology.
+It's got a hundred different uh positioning

 motors, like small motors that help the boat position satellite navigation.

-It can literally put the divers within feet above where they're supposed to be and sit there and make sure that the boat stays still while the decompression divers live in a decompression chamber at the bottom of the ship.
+It can it can literally put the divers within feet above where they're supposed to be and sit there and make sure that the boat stays still while the decompression divers live in a decompression chamber at the bottom of the ship.

 And what that does is essentially they lower or they raise the pressure slowly over a period of time with helium and they put them in the same pressure environment that they're going to experience hundreds or a thousand feet underwater.